hotngui/LViOS-Developers/README.md

 Presentations and Examples from the Las Vegas iOS Developer Meetups

 ##### 2024-01-16 (Let's build a GPT-powered iOS app!
 A sands On Session)
 This month's meetup is an interactive session where we all get a chance to build our own iOS app powered by GPT.
 The presentation provides an overview to the steps we take.
+The assets for this meetup include sample code accessible via Charley's GitHub repo at https://github.com/potatoarecool/iOS-AI-prototype

 ##### 2023-12-19 (Unleashing AI in iOS)
 A presentation about AI with a concentration on Generative AI, ChatGPT, Co-pilot and how it all applies to iOS and Mac usage and development.